Below are some of the library's key policies.

 Computing facilities located in the College library are provided primarily for the use of the College’s students, faculty, and staff.
 Recognizing the library’s mission to serve users beyond the campus, the library permits the use of computer workstations by the general public when not needed by LC students, faculty, or staff.
 Complaints concerning off-campus users are to be referred to the library staff and, if necessary, to campus security.
 Complaints about LC students, faculty, or staff are to be referred to the library staff and, if necessary, to the appropriate area vice president.

-The Library provides five group study rooms on the second floor for collaborative and group learning.
+The Library provides four group study rooms on the second floor for collaborative and group learning.

 Students may reserve a room in advance.
 Please make a reservation at least 24 hours in advance and cancel any reservations at least 24 hours in advance.